olsonac/serial_position_effects_in_aphasia/doc/README.md

 - In the last section, `Test models,` adjust by hand to choose the simulated dataset to examine for interactions (these will occur by chance because simulations always have only one principle data generating factor: word length, previous correct, previous error).
 E.g. if examining the simulated data and model fits when the generating function is based on previous correct, choose previous correct for the tables and plots here.
 The main (and only) generating factor should be clear, but best models also often include some minor subordinate influences from other factors due to overfitting and this process allows us to see that that is the case.
 - In the menu bar just above the script, choose `Run` > `Run All`

+##### Simulate binary logistic regression results using 0/1 assigned probablistically compared to fractional values
+- start R studio
+- Run the script ./src/simulation/simulate_binary_logistic_data_for_fractional_responses.Rmd
+- The model using fractional data is reported in Mfrac
+- The model using 0/1 only data is reported in Mbinary

 # Organization of the repository

 There are four directories in the repository: